State utilities board OKs multiyear project by South Jersey Gas

 Customers will not see immediate rate changes because of the project's authorization, and rate hikes are not planned, the company said.

-South Jersey Gas, a subsidiary of South Jersey Industries, which also owns Elizabethtown Gas, has tasked itself with other infrastructure work aimed at improving customer service.
+South Jersey Gas, a subsidiary of South Jersey Industries, has tasked itself with other infrastructure work aimed at improving customer service.

 In 2021, the company was heralded by the Alliance for Action for taking on a $6.5 million pipeline replacement in the Absecon Inlet, improving service for Brigantine to increase supply demand should a natural disaster, such as a hurricane, yield a surge in needed energy resources.